 Brain imaging

-• assess the nature, size, and location of the lesion on brain CT/MRI; note any pathological findings
+• assess the nature, size, and location of the lesion on brain CT/MRI scans; note any pathological findings

 • both CT and MRI are used in the acute stroke setting

-• in patients with suspected acute stroke and a negative baseline CT/MRI, adding follow-up imaging to confirm the diagnosis is reasonable (AHA/ASA 2021 2a/B-NR)
+• for patients with suspected acute stroke and a negative baseline CT/MRI, adding follow-up imaging to confirm the diagnosis is reasonable (AHA/ASA 2021 2a/B-NR)

-• in patients with TIA and negative imaging, adding a follow-up MRI is reasonable (AHA/ASA 2021 2a/B-NR)
+• for patients with TIA and negative imaging, adding a follow-up MRI is reasonable (AHA/ASA 2021 2a/B-NR)

 • follow-up CT/MRI is advisable before initiating anticoagulation to assess the extent of ischemia and exclude possible hemorrhagic transformation (best visualized on GRE/SWI) (AHA/ASA 2021 2b/B-NR)